izgzhen/iris-coq/README.md

     make

-The development can then be installed as the Coq user contribution `iris' by
+The development can then be installed as the Coq user contribution `iris` by
 running:

     make install